positiondev/tni-wordpress/README.md

 ## Cloning/Forking Roots

+I originally tried to do this in a way that would keep the trellis and bedrock in separate repos, but this does *not* seem to be the way that Roots is intended to be used.
+Instead, we're going to keep them in the same repo.
+If we want to update trellis or bedrock later, only the files mentioned in the "Staging" and "Development" sections have changed.

  - Create local site directory
- - Inside directory, git clone your fork of Trellis
+ - Inside directory, `git clone --depth=1 git@github.com:positiondev/position-trellis.git && rm -rf trellis/.git`
- - Inside directory, git clone (not fork?)
-Bedrock && rm .git
+ - Inside directory, `git clone --depth=1 git@github.com:roots/bedrock.git site && rm -rf site/.git`
- - cd site and git init, create Github repo for the Bedrock repo
+ - `git init`, create Github repo for the tni-wordpress repo

 ## Development

- - Change group_vars/development/wordpress_sites.yml to correct site name, dev host names
+ - Change `group_vars/development/wordpress_sites.yml` to correct site name, dev host names
- - Change group_vars/development/vault.yml to correct site name Run vagrant up
+ - Change `group_vars/development/vault.yml` to correct site name
+ - Run `vagrant up`

 ## Staging
  - Change `group_vars/all/users.yml`
    - Key lookup: `"{{ lookup('file', '~/.ssh/aws-new.pub') }}"`
-   - Add admin_user: ubuntu
+   - Add `admin_user: ubuntu`
  - Change `group_vars/staging/wordpress_sites.yml`
    - Change the site name
    - Enter location of Bedrock repo